revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 The tuning value determines the size of the proposed change and using multiple moves for a single parameter will improve the mixing of the MCMC.

 It may also be useful to keep track of the diversification ($\lambda - \mu$) and turnover ($\mu/\lambda$) parameters.
-Since these parameters can be expressed as a deterministic transformation of the speciation and extinction rates, we can also monitor these values (that is, track the values of these parameters, and print them to a file) by creating two deterministic nodes for these parameters for each interval using the `:=` operator.
+Since these parameters can be expressed as a deterministic transformation of the speciation and extinction rates, we can also monitor these values (that is, keep track of them during MCMC, and print them to a file) by creating deterministic nodes for these parameters for each interval using the `:=` operator.

 Before specifying the moves and priors on the model parameters, create a workspace variable called `mvi`.
 This variable is an iterator that will build a vector containing all of the MCMC moves used to propose new states for every stochastic node in the model graph.